 The Oxitronics team is part of the CNRS/Thales laboratory located within Thales Research and Technology in Palaiseau, France.
 Our main scientific interests are in oxide electronics, spintronics, multiferroics, ferroelectrics and oxide interfaces.
 This website contains information on our past and current research, our group members and our publications.
 See also our events page for information on workshops, schools, etc.

-This work was done in collaboration with the Spintec lab (CNRS/Univ.
-Grenoble Alpes).
+This work was performed in collaboration with the University of Colorado at Boulder.